In this post, we’ll cover YouTube SEO strategies that every clinic owner, from beginner to advanced, must know!

 If your video performs well in the first 24 hours, it is a winner.

-If not, you should put forth your best efforts to improve the rankings, but chances are you’re not going to see a massive jump in rankings.
+If not, you should put forth your best efforts to improve the rankings, but chances are you won’t see a massive jump.

 So, what can you do to gain traffic and momentum in that first crucial timespan?
 Share your videos and respond to those comments!